moaliSafaei/Deep_Learning/README.md

 # Deep_Learning

-## Predicting Housing Prices: A Practical Example
+## Housing Prices prediction using a simpe MLP
-In this illustrative example, I delve into predicting housing prices using machine learning techniques.
+In this example, housing prices prediction was addressed by using a simple MLP network.
 The dataset comprises various features related to housing, including the crucial “Price” column.
 Let’s break down the steps involved:

 ### Data Preprocessing:
 Before training the model, the data needs to be preprocessed.